awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-efs-filesystem.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Encrypted`  <a name="cfn-efs-filesystem-encrypted"></a>
 A Boolean value that, if true, creates an encrypted file system\.
-When creating an encrypted file system, you have the option of specifying a KmsKeyId for an existing AWS Key Management Service \(AWS KMS\) customer master key \(CMK\)\.
-If you don't specify a CMK, then the default CMK for Amazon EFS, `/aws/elasticfilesystem`, is used to protect the encrypted file system\.
+When creating an encrypted file system, you have the option of specifying a KmsKeyId for an existing AWS KMS key\.
+If you don't specify a KMS key, then the default KMS key for Amazon EFS, `/aws/elasticfilesystem`, is used to protect the encrypted file system\.
 *Required*: Conditional
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `FileSystemPolicy`  <a name="cfn-efs-filesystem-filesystempolicy"></a>
 The `FileSystemPolicy` for the EFS file system\.
 A file system policy is an IAM resource policy used to control NFS access to an EFS file system\.
-For more information, see [Using IAM to Control NFS Access to Amazon EFS](https://docs.aws.amazon.com/efs/latest/ug/iam-access-control-nfs-efs.html) in the *Amazon EFS User Guide*\.
+For more information, see [Using IAM to control NFS access to Amazon EFS](https://docs.aws.amazon.com/efs/latest/ug/iam-access-control-nfs-efs.html) in the *Amazon EFS User Guide*\.
 *Required*: No
 *Type*: Json
 *Minimum*: `1`